Serving all people by providing personalized health and wellness through exemplary care, education and research.

-This type of hepatitis is usually spread by fecal-oral contact, or fecal-infected food and water.
+This type of hepatitis is usually spread by feces that comes in contact with the mouth, or food and water that has been contaminated by feces.
+It may also be spread by infection that comes from contact with blood (which is rare).
 It may also be spread by blood-borne infection (which is rare).
 The following is a list of modes of transmission for hepatitis A:

 Consuming food made by someone who touched infected feces

-Drinking water that is contaminated by infected feces (a problem in developing countries with poor sewage removal)
+Drinking water that is contaminated by infected feces.
+This is a problem in developing countries with poor sewage removal.

-Touching an infected person's feces, which may occur with poor handwashing
+Touching an infected person's feces.
+This may happen with poor hand-washing.

-Outbreaks may occur in large childcare centers, especially when there are children in diapers
+Outbreaks may happen in large childcare centers, especially when there are children in diapers

 Sexual contact with an infected person

-Hepatitis B (HBV) has a wide range of clinical presentations.
+Hepatitis B (HBV) has a wide range of signs and symptoms.
 It can be mild, without symptoms, or it may cause chronic hepatitis and, in some cases, can lead to liver failure and death.
-Transmission of hepatitis B virus occurs through body fluid exposure such as blood, semen, vaginal secretions, or saliva.
-Needle sticks, sharp instruments, sharing items (razors, toothbrushes), and sex with an infected person are primary modes of transmission in developed countries.
-Mother-to-baby transmission is the predominant mode of transmission worldwide.
+Transmission of hepatitis B virus happens through body fluid exposure, such as blood, semen, vaginal secretions, or saliva.
+Needle sticks, or cuts from sharp instruments contaminated with hepatitis B, using an infected person's personal items (razors, toothbrushes), and sex with an infected person are the main ways to get hepatitis B from another person in developed countries.
+Mother-to-baby transmission is the main way babies get hepatitis B worldwide.
 Infants are highly likely to develop the disease if they are born to a mother who has the virus and if they are not vaccinated within 24 hours of birth.
 Further protection is provided if the baby receives hepatitis B immune globulin.
 Infected children often spread the virus to other children if there is frequent contact, or if a child has many scrapes or cuts.
 The following describes people who are at risk for developing hepatitis B:

-Children who are born to mothers who have immigrated from a region where hepatitis B is widespread, such as Africa, Russia, Eastern Europe, the Middle East, India southeast Asia and China
+Children who are born to mothers who have immigrated from a region where hepatitis B is widespread.
+Africa, Russia, Eastern Europe, the Middle East, India southeast Asia and China are among those regions.

 People who live in long-term care facilities or who are disabled